 Disclaimer: I was given a product/service in return for my honest review.
 All thoughts and opinions are my own and not influenced by the company in anyway.

-It’s been a weird kind of a year hasn’t it?!
-Where do you start really?
-We have so many traditions this time of year and it’s been so sad not to be able to do many of them.
+We have so many traditions this time of year and.
 Christmas for us starts with the local Goose Fair that rolls into town the first weekend of October each year, this is quickly followed by a local Bonfire Night Fireworks display and then we go to see Santa a few weeks later.
-Both girls love Christmas (as do we!) and with the fair and fireworks cancelled this year pretty early on, we booked to go to a Spectacle of Light event only for it to be cancelled 2 days before we were booked in due to Lockdown 2!
+Both girls love Christmas (as do we!) and so we tend to go to some sort of lights display.

 If you don’t know, Wollaton Hall is a beautiful building with enormous grounds.
 We go at least once a month as the girl’s love taking their scooters round the huge lake and feeding the ducks!
 The hall also featured in the Batman movie a few years ago!